RCODI/rcodi-blog/content/get-involved/index.md

 Fellowship programs are great opportunities to collaborate and expand areas of research to benefit corporations and industry partners.
 There are thousands of researchers worldwide that are investigating in different fields related to our center and we are eager to create interdisciplinary research projects with scholars and fellows.

-See what we have open to conduct research with the Center
+See what we have open to conduct research with the Center by browsing our Active Projects widget.
+If you are interested, please forward your resume and a cover letter expressing interest in an active project (or potentially propogate a project of your own). **You can email us at opendigital at purdue dot edu** with your letter and you will hear back from us shortly!.

 If you want to apply as a visiting scholar or fellow to be part of our research areas and contribute of cutting-edge knowledge, please, send us an email [here](mailto:eea8c1ab.groups.purdue.edu@amer.teams.ms)